arbaz93/unsplashbox/README.md

 1. Start the application:
     ```bash
-    npm start
+    npm run dev
     ```
-2. Open your browser and go to `http://localhost:3000`
+2. Open your browser and go to `http://localhost:5173`

 ## Contributing